-Other than pieces of carbide from broken machinery and other spare carbide parts, there is “soft scrap” carbide, the sludge or powder produced after grinding a piece of carbide, which may also be valuable.
-While the quality of soft scrap can only be determined in a laboratory, you can estimate the quality yourself by weight.
+The quality of “soft scrap” carbide (the sludge or powder produced after grinding a piece of carbide) can only be determined in a laboratory, but you can estimate the quality yourself by its weight.

 How Much Is Scrap Carbide Worth?

-- Cutting Edge Tool Supply has an online quote request form and lists an estimated current price.
+- Cutting Edge Tool Supply has an online quote request form and lists estimated current prices.